 Items of plant and machinery not permanently fixed to a building

-For example, imagine you buy an item costing £10,000 at an auction.
-They charge you a premium on the sale.
+For example, imagine you buy an item costing £10,000 at an auction, and they charge you a premium on the purchase.
 You make some repairs costing £4,000, and then sell it for £25,000 through an online website which charges you £2,500 commission on the sale.
 Your calculation would look something like this:

 What is a chattel set?

-Now, if you combine similar items and dispose of them as a set, that £6,000 limit applies to the set rather than to the individual items.
+Now, if you combine similar items and dispose of them as a set, that tax-free allowance (the annual exempt amount) applies to the set rather than to the individual items.

 HMRC use the example of a chess set to describe what might count as a chattel group.
 You buy individual pieces and a board separately, but when they become a set, they increase in value.